ENCCS/gpu-programming/content/7-directive-based-models.rst

    - Each compiler supports different levels of parallelism
-   - The size of gang/team/worker/vector_length can be chosen arbitrarily by the user but there are limitations defined by the implementation.
+   - The size of gang/team/worker/vector_length can be chosen arbitrarily by the user but there are limits defined by the implementation.
    - The maximum thread/grid/block size can be found via ``rocminfo``/``nvaccelinfo``

 Data Movement